willlaws35/Project-Yoda/Read Me You Must.md

 # Technologies:

-        For the duration of this project, I had access to a multitude of physical production means, as well as, virtual design and development tools for utilisation within the greater development process.
+        For the duration of this project, there was access to a multitude of physical production means, as well as, virtual design and development tools for utilisation within the greater development process.

         Utilising the information of the range of available technology allowed for a more in depth, and informed understanding of what would be capable within the project scope and budget.

 For A comprhensive view of technologies, and evaluation of the resources, see: https://github.com/willlaws35/Project-Yoda/blob/main/Production%20Methods.md